Identification of the absorption processes in periodic plasmonic structures using Energy Absorption Interferometry: Conclusion

 \section{Conclusion}

 The complete characterization of an absorbing structure can be a difficult task if not properly handled due to the fact that the power is not a linear function of the incident fields.
 However, it can be shown that any structure absorbs energy through a discrete number of independent modes.
 In this paper, we first showed that the plane wave absorption spectrum of the structure does not provide a sufficiently rigorous analysis of the absorption capabilities that structure.
 This fact was illustrated through a practical example consisting of an array of resonant golden patches on top of a grounded dielectric, whose period is greater than half a wavelength.
-Then we used Energy Absorption Interferometry to fully characterize two different plasmonic absorbers: an air-silver interface and an array of parallel silver rods.
+Then we used Energy Absorption Interferometry to fully characterize two different plasmonic absorbers: a silver slab and an array of parallel silver rods.

-For the air-silver interface, the long-range surface plasmon supported by the structure was clearly identified as being the predominant absorption mechanism.
-However, this mechanism being long-range, its exploitation must be thought of on a large scale.
-For the wire medium, different competing mechanisms were highlighted for near field absorption, two long-range surface modes and one resonant localized mode.
+For the silver slab, the absorption is predominantly mediated by long-range surface modes that correspond to hybridized surface plasmons supported by the air-silver interfaces.
+However, these modes being long-range, their exploitation must be thought of on a large scale.
+For the wire medium, different competing processes were highlighted for near field absorption, two long-range surface modes and one resonant localized mode.
 By adding some scatterers on top of the wire medium, incident plane waves can be coupled to some of these modes, leading to an absorption increased by more than one order of magnitude.
 The coupling to one or the other of the modes can be engineered by properly changing the period of the scatterer.
-It was shown that the long-range absorption mechanisms can lead to spatially selective absorbers, while the localized resonant modes lead to a non-selective increase in the absorption.
+It was shown that the processes leading to long-range correlation in the absorption can lead to spatially selective absorbers, while the localized resonant modes lead to a non-selective increase in the absorption.